rpartha/rpartha.github.io/_harp/writings/getting-started-with-harp.md

-# Getting Started With Harp.js
+# Getting Started with Harp.js

 In this guide, I will explain how to build a blog much like the one you're reading using Harp.js.
-Rather than using a CMS such as WordPress, I opted to use [Harp.js](http://harpjs.com/), an amazing Node.js static web server with built-in preprocessing, instead.
+Rather than using a CMS such as WordPress, I opted to use <a href="http://harpjs.com/" target='_blank' rel='noopener noreferrer'>Harp.js</a>, an amazing Node.js static web server with built-in preprocessing, instead.

 ## Prerequisites